José de Ezquerra y Guirior: Ensign to lieutenant (1771–1784)

 On 1 November 1774 he was given his first command, the corvette Ventura, on coastal defence duties.
 On one trip with that ship he ran aground on 23 May 1775 at Maracaibo harbour entrance.
 He was court-martialled but acquitted of all charges and transferred to the frigate Industria and then to the Rosario, on which he returned to Cádiz and with which he remained until it was placed in reserve on 27 August 1776.

 In the meantime, on 17 March 1776, he was promoted to ship-of-the-line ensign.
 Transferring to the Marine Infantry, he was promoted to frigate lieutenant by Royal Order of 17 July 1777.
 He joined the frigate Santa Catalina, then commanded by José de Varela y Ulloa, and set sail for Mar del Plata with the news that Spain had made peace with Portugal.
 On leaving Montevideo the ship headed for the Gulf of Guinea to retake possession of the islands of Fernando Poo and Annobón, making several hydrographic surveys there.

 Leaving Cádiz on 15 April 1779, he was promoted to ship lieutenant on 14 May aboard the 100-gun Rayo, lieutenant general Miguel Gastón's flagship.
 He then joined Luis de Córdova y Córdova's fleet, which was operating alongside a French force under Louis Guillouet, count of Orvilliers.
 The Rayo saw action in the English Channel against a British force under admiral Charles Hardy, forcing the latter to retreat to their ports after losing the 74-gun HMS Ardent to the French.

 The French and Spanish fleets then left the Channel to blockade Gibraltar, remaining there until 10 November 1781, when de Ezquerra y Guirior was put in command of the frigate Santa Bibiana, with which he sailed to La Habana then to Veracruz and embarked troops under brigadier general Félix de Tejada.
 On 18 October 1783 he married María del Bayo, lady of Laboa, with whom he had eight children, including Joaquín Ezquerra del Bayo.

-Captain (1784-1800)
+Captain (1784–1800)

 He then returned to Cádiz in lieutenant general José Solano y Bote's squadron.
 Upon arrival the ship was disarmed and made a service ship for the arsenal.
-He as made a frigate captain on 15 November 1784.
+He was made a frigate captain on 15 November 1784.
 He was made second-in-command of the Santa Escolásticain lieutenant general Juan de Lángara y Huarte's training squadron from 9 February to 5 December 1787.
 On 6 December he was put in command of the frigate Santa Teresa for coastal defence missions until 24 March 1788, when he took command of the frigate Santa Leocadia, sailing her to Trinidad de Barlovento and then to Cartagena de Indias.
-On returning to Europe, he arrived at El Ferrol on 5 July 1789 and his ship was dry-docked for repairs.
+On returning to Europe, he arrived at Ferrol on 5 July 1789 and his ship was dry-docked for repairs.